Senior Honors Thesis

 • writing and editing thesis

-• arrange a one-hour defense with all committee members by the third week of April
+• arrange a one- hour defense with all committee members by the third week of April/first week of May

 At the recommendation of a student's thesis committee, the senior thesis may merit either honors, high honors, or highest honors.
-These are different from Latin honors (cum laude, magna cum laude, summa cum laude) in that are determined solely by the evaluation of the thesis and not by a student's overall GPA.
+These are different from Latin honors (cum laude, magna cum laude, summa cum laude) that are determined by a student's overall GPA.